Nana-Kwame-bot/langchain_cli_examples/README.md

 ### 4. Few-Shot Sentiment Analysis
 Uses a few example inputs to guide the model in sentiment classification.

+### 5. Fake Conversation
+Demonstrates sentiment analysis using a few-shot learning approach with a fake conversation.

 ## Important Notes